 At the 120-seat Heart Attack Grill, people who weigh over 350 pounds eat for free.
 A sign on the door boldly announces, “Cash only, because you might die before the check clears.”

 Basso proudly notes that just last week, his Quadruple Bypass Burger was certified by the Guinness World Record folks as “the world’s most caloric burger,” with its whopping 9,983 calories.
-Selling for $12.94 and with an option to add 20 bacon slices for $3.69, it’s a mountain of four half-pound patties and eight slices of American cheese.
+Selling for $12.94 and offering the option to add 20 bacon slices for $3.69, it’s a mountain of four half-pound patties and eight slices of American cheese.

 The burgers served up at the Heart Attack Grill include the Single Bypass, the Double Bypass, the Triple Bypass and the Quadruple Bypass.
 Other offerings at the burger joint: Flatliner Fries, which are “deep fried in pure lard,” for $1.84; the ButterFat Shake, with the option to add in 4 ounces of whipped-cream flavored vodka, for $4.62; and beer, wine, Coca-Cola, and calorie-free bottled water.

 Doesn’t Basso worry about his liability – his responsibility to his customers?
 “We offer reasonable precautions,” he replies.
 “We caution people at the door and on the menu.
 Everybody else sugarcoats how bad their food is for you and tries to hide behind their side salad, which no one ever eats anyway.”

 For the record, the Heart Attack Grill does not sell a side salad, or any salad for that matter.
 “We don’t even sell light beer,” says Basso, adding that he’s busy year-round.
 “Right now I have a line out the door.
 It’s Vegas.”